-PSY 499 Senior Seminar (3)
+PSY 499 Senior Seminar (4)

 Senior seminar students will produce and present an APA style, senior thesis paper on an approved topic in psychology, that demonstrates competency with respect to both content and writing ability.
+Prerequisites Permission of the instructor.